 |Program Learning Outcomes:

-Upon successful completion of this course the student will
+Upon successful completion of this course the student will be able

 1. Identify and provide rationale for program policies.